HuntingBot/apgsearch/README.md

 The software `apgluxe` and `lifelib` are both written by Adam P. Goucher and available under an MIT licence.
-Thanks go to Dave Greene, Tom Rokicki, 'Apple Bottom', Darren Li and Tod Hagan for contributions, suggestions, testing, and feedback.
+Thanks go to Dave Greene, Tom Rokicki, 'Apple Bottom', Darren Li, Arthur O'Dwyer, and Tod Hagan for contributions, suggestions, testing, and feedback.

 All third-party components are similarly free and open-source: